netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 **TODO check SCION IRTF draft for this attack:**

+This requires the attacker to spoof IP adresses in an AS or fully control an AS between the attacked endpoints.
+The attacker also needs to learn of the port/IP that the client is using, either by probing the client or by reading traffic between client and server.
+(Instead of knowing the port, the attacker may flood the server with bad paths).

 An attacker can send a spoofed packet to a server.
 The packet contains a new path (for example broken or with high latency).
-The server accepts the packet and stores the path for being used for all futur communication with the client.
+The server accepts the packet and stores the path for being used for all future communication with the client.
 The next packet sent to the client will take the injected malicious path and will fail (or at least be redirected).
-This happens even if th epacket is rejectd by the QUIC(-MP) layer because the SCION layer will never learn about the packet being rejected.
+This happens even if the packet is rejectd by the QUIC(-MP) layer because the SCION layer will never learn about the packet being rejected.

+In order to execute the attack, the attacker must send the forged path from somewhere between the two attacked endoints.
+Usually, a border routers that forwards traffic to a neighbour AS will validate the paths and check that traffic with a transit path originates from another border router.
+**TODO** Verify SCION spec.
+To avoid this check, the attacker must either spoof the IP address to look like another boirder router, or it must control the border router such that it does not perform the check.

+A variant of the attack happens when the attacker is located in the same AS a the attacke client endpoint.
+In that case it must only be able to spoof the IP address to look like the attacked client's IP.
+**TODO** Do border routers even check the underlay IP against the SCION header IP?
+They may not do that, see NAT...

 ### Mitigation